Fed to keep providing aid and sees no rate hike through 2022

 But the Fed in 2012 replaced its date-based guidance.
 Instead, it said it would keep rates at nearly zero “at least as long as the unemployment rate remains above 6.5%.”
 Most economists considered this approach more effective because it assured that economic progress would have to be made before the Fed would tighten credit.

 The Fed has bought $2.2 trillion in bonds since March, when financial markets locked up as investors rushed to unload Treasurys and other securities in exchange for cash.
-The markets are now largely functioning. and the Fed’s purchases have slowed.

-Yields on the 10-year Treasury note, which are near historic lows, could rise as the government issues trillions in Treasury securities to fund an annual deficit projected to reach $3.7 trillion this budget year.